abogoyavlensky/automigrate/examples/README.md

 # Example for automigrate

+This example shows a couple of models and several migrations for it.

-Run database and simple admin UI for viewing db schema:
+Run the database and a simple admin UI for viewing the db schema:

 ```shell
 $ docker-compose up -d db adminer